 Off the northwestern coast of the province of Cebu lies Bantayan Island.
 Known for its spectacular vistas and calming atmosphere, this fair island is Cebu’s answer to Aklan’s Boracay.

 Aside from its famed beaches and mangrove-adorned landscape, this island is also a favorite of tourists for its magnificent subterranean and underwater attractions.
-Unlike Boracay and other famous beaches in the country, Bantayan isn’t constantly full to the brim of tourists both local and foreign, which is definitely a plus.
+Unlike Boracay and other famous beaches in the country, Bantayan isn’t constantly full to the brim of tourists both local and foreign, which is definitely a plus as like if you are looking on how to go to Bohol from Cebu city it is just a boat away.

 Unfortunately for frequent flyers, you can’t just board an airplane and set off to this gem of an island.
 No commercial flights have flown directly to the island since 2011, despite the island having its own airfield.